cekit/cekit/README.rst

 start.
 You are free to change the paths, but please remember to provide new locations as part of the container's :code:`run` command instruction.

-The best option to run the dogen tool is to use the :code:`generate.sh` script which makes it easy to provide required options.

 Examples
 ~~~~~~~~